Abongile Tom

-Abongile Tom (born 16 December 1991) is an international football referee from South Africa who is a listed international referee for FIFA since 2020.
+Abongile Tom (born 16 December 1991) is a South African international football referee who has been listed as an international referee for FIFA since 2020.

+He officiated at the 2026 Men's FIFA World Cup in the US, Mexico and Canada.

 Refereeing

-In 2022 he was selected to officiate at the 2022 African Nations Championship.
+In 2022, he was selected to officiate at the 2022 African Nations Championship.

 In 2023, he was one of two South African referee's granted professional contracts by CAF.
 He also officiated at the 2023 FIFA U-20 World Cup and the 2023 African Football League.

-In 2024 he was selected to officiate at the 2023 Africa Cup of Nations.
+In 2024, he was selected to officiate at the 2025 Africa Cup of Nations.